-During the 2022 AR period, a total of 141.02 ha of Quarry land remained disturbed.
+During the 2023 AR period, a total of 141.02 ha of Quarry land remained disturbed.
 All works have continued within the existing disturbed footprint.
-Rehabilitation works in 2022 have focussed on maintenance, infill planting and repairs on existing areas.
+Rehabilitation works in 2023 have focussed on maintenance, infill planting and repairs on existing areas.

-Table 20 presents the total estimated areas of disturbance and rehabilitation.
+Table 17 presents the total estimated areas of disturbance and rehabilitation.

-Table 20: Areas of Disturbance and rehabilitation
+Table 17: Areas of Disturbance and rehabilitation

-Area Reference Total Disturbed Area (ha) Total rehabilitated Area (ha) Disturbed Area during 2022 (ha) Rehabilitated Areas as of the end of 2022 (ha) 1: Infrastructure area - (Primary, STQ and TLO) 25 0 (Not applicable till end of life) 0 0 2: Quarry extraction area 46.5 0 (Not applicable till end of life) 0 0 3: Eastern overburden emplacement 17.9 8.12 0 Areas overplanted with trees in 2022, Seed dispersed on rocky slopes 4: west pad 0 0 0 Now included included in SWOE disturbance 5: Overburden emplacement / Noise bund 12 12.1 0 0 6: Dam and creek rehabilitation area 10 10.3 0 No further rehabilitation work required.
-Now in maintenance 7.
-Heritage salvage 13.2 0 0 0 8.
+Area Reference Total Disturbed Area (ha) Total rehabilitated Area (ha) Disturbed Area during 2023 (ha) Rehabilitated Areas as of the end of 2023 (ha) 1: Infrastructure area - (Primary, STQ and TLO) 25 0 (Not applicable till end of life) 0 0 2: Quarry extraction area 46.5 0 (Not applicable till end of life) 0 0 3: Eastern overburden emplacement 17.9 2.0 0 Areas hydro mulched in 2023, Seed dispersed on rocky slopes 4: west pad 0 0 0 Now included in SWOE disturbance 5: Overburden emplacement / Noise bund 12 12.1 0 0 6: Dam and creek rehabilitation area 10 10.3 0 No further rehabilitation work required.
+Now in maintenance

+7. Heritage salvage 13.2 0 0 0 8.
 Western overburden emplacement 4.6 0 0 0 9.
-Southern overburden emplacement 11.52 8.3 0 Areas overplanted with trees in 2022 10.
-South Western Overburden Emplacement (SWOE) 27.68 0 27.68 0 Total area Disturbed / Rehabilitated as of the end of 2022 168.7 35.4 0 0
+Southern overburden emplacement 11.52 8.3 0 Areas hydro mulched in 2023 10.
+South Western Overburden Emplacement (SWOE) 27.68 0 27.68 0 Total area Disturbed / Rehabilitated as of the end of 2023 168.4 32.7 0 0

 A Biodiversity and Rehabilitation management plan was prepared and discussed with the Biodiversity Conservation Department in 2021 in accordance with Development Consent Condition B60 (Part B).
-The finalised plan with issued to DPE being approved in 2022.
+The finalised plan was issued to DPE being approved in 2022.

-As Part of the Quarry's rehabilitation monitoring program, the annual Rapid Visual assessment and biennial Ecological Assessment was undertaken in November 2022.
-This assessment was conducted by independent consultant Mark Nolan of Cambium Group.
+As Part of the Quarry's rehabilitation monitoring program, the annual Rapid Visual assessment was undertaken in November 2023.
+This assessment was conducted by independent consultant Mark Nolan and Emilie Mascarenhas of Cambium Group.